ordina-jworks/ordina-jworks.github.io/_posts/2017-08-03-Browser Security Features.md

 Since speed should no longer prevent you from switching to HTTPS, there's only cost.
 Even that is no longer true: a simple Domain Validation certificate can be obtained for free.
 But even if you need more protection, an Extended Validation certificate can be had for as little as 300$ per year.

+### How hard is it?
+The main issue is that all resources you use on your site should be served over HTTPS.
+This means that all third parties should use TLS as well.
+Furthermore, it depends on the complexity of your site.
+Nick Craver wrote an extensive [blog post](https://nickcraver.com/blog/2017/05/22/https-on-stack-overflow/){: target="_blank"} on their road to switching to HTTPS.

+### Should you activate this on your site?
+Absolutely!
+Modern browsers are shifting from notifying users that a page is secure to warning them that it isn't.
+On top of that, Google gives a slight ranking boost to HTTPS sites.

 ## HTTP Strict Transport Security
 Once your server is properly configured to use TLS, your next step is to redirect your users to the secure version.